twrackers/FadeLED-library/API.md

 #### Returns ####

-- **bool:** Returns `true` if LED is either fully on or is fading from off to on, and `false` if LED is fully off or fading from on to off.
+- *bool*: Returns `true` if LED is either fully on or is fading from off to on, and `false` if LED is fully off or fading from on to off.

 ### *void write(bool state)* ###